LeanKit/leankit-node-client/README.md

 ### Running Tests

 * Set environment variables for the LeanKit account you wish to test with.
-Your test board MUST include the default lanes 'ToDo', 'Doing', and 'Done'.

 	**OSX/Linux**